What to Look For When Buying a Home Security Camera System

 Here are a few factors that impact a camera’s video quality.

-• Color night vision.
-Since darkness can leave your home particularly vulnerable, a camera with night vision just makes sense.
+Color night vision.
+Since darkness can leave your home particularly vulnerable, a camera with night vision adds extra protection.
 Most new security cameras come with infrared LEDs to capture video in complete darkness.

 4. Video storage options